Electrical Converter Problems

-Given that management system, it’s feasible to charge them (to about 80% full) from a converter.
+Given that management system, it’s feasible to charge (to about 98% full) from a converter.
 LiFePO4s can be routinely discharged to 20% or less.
-Usable output is thus greater than of lead-acid batteries similarly charged.
+Their usable output is thus greater than of lead-acid batteries similarly charged.
 LiFEPO4s charge well from alternators of 13.8-14.2 volts.
-They may be damaged if above that.
-Specialised dc-dc LiFePO4 alternator chargers are now available.
+Specialised DC-DC LiFePO4 alternator chargers are now available.

 Redarc LiFePO4 dc-dc alternator charger.
 It is available in 25 amp and 40 amp versions.
 It also accepts solar input.